-This two day, 1 night coach tour will let you explore some of Scotland’s most popular sights; Loch Ness, Culloden, Inverness, Cairngorms, Glencoe & Loch Lomond.
+This two day, 1 night coach tour will let you explore some of Scotland’s most popular sights; go monster spotting by Loch Ness and see some spectacular scenery.
+This really is essential Scotland!
 Tour runs Saturdays, Tuesdays and Thursdays throughout the year.
-Price INCLUDES accommodation in Drumnadrochit by Loch Ness.
+Price INCLUDES accommodation in Fort Augustus by Loch Ness.

 We travel along the banks of Loch Ness to the attractive village of Fort Augustus.
 Our drive through the Great Glen provides us with wonderful loch-side views as we travel to Fort William, which sits in the shadow of Ben Nevis.

 Brooding Glen Coe is next.
 The outstanding beauty of this place belies the tragic tale that we'll hear next.
 Gather round as our guide takes us back to 1692 and tells the story of the Massacre of Glen Coe when Campbell soldiers slaughtered 40 MacDonalds who had been their hosts.
 This infamous deed remains controversial to this very day.

 All too soon Glen Coe is left behind and we travel over remote and barren Rannoch Moor.
 This unspoilt landscape extends over 50 square miles and is one of the most unspoilt areas in Europe.
 Our descent of the 'Black Mount' provides excellent views over Loch Tulla before we make a stop in the little Highland village of Tyndrum.

 The final part of our journey together will take us through Rob Roy McGregor country to the bonnie little village of Strathyre.
 As we negotiate the Pass of Lenny we move from the Highlands back into the Lowlands.

 There are good views of Stirling and it's famous castle as we join the motorway for the short journey back to Glasgow and, sadly, our journey's end.

 • Admission charges unless otherwise stated in the itinerary